vsokhoyan/selected_projects/README.md

-My work combines 20+ years of experimental physics research (PhD from the University of Bonn, research at the University of Mainz and George Washington University, 70+ peer-reviewed publications, Carl Zeiss Fellowship, scientific leadership and management roles) with modern machine learning across entity resolution, medical imaging, computational biology, and production data science.
+My work combines 20+ years of experimental physics research (PhD from the University of Bonn, research at the University of Mainz and George Washington University, 70+ peer-reviewed publications, Carl Zeiss Fellowship, scientific leadership) with modern machine learning across entity resolution, medical imaging, computational biology, and production data science.
-The common thread: systematic experimental methodology and solution of non-trivial tasks applied to complex, noisy, real-world data.
+The common thread is the application of systematic experimental methodology to solving non-trivial problems involving complex, noisy real-world data.

 [Machine Learning Projects](#machine-learning-projects) ·
 [Selected Scientific Projects](#selected-scientific-projects) ·